-Classes are normally offered in 4 and 5 week series, meeting once a week, though they are flexible and can be adjusted to meet each venue’s needs, even down to a onetime 1-2 hour class.
+Classes are normally offered in a 4 class series, meeting once a week, though they are flexible and can be adjusted to meet each venue’s needs, even down to a onetime 1-2 hour class.

 Instructor, Terri Edwards, earned her Plant-Based Nutrition Certification through eCornell’s, T. Colin Campbell Center for Nutrition Studies and is licensed through Physicians Committee for Responsible Medicine as a Food for Life instructor.

 Physicians Committee for Responsible Medicine is a non-profit organization that began in 1985 with only a handful of physicians, but has grown to having more than 12,000 physician members.
 PCRM has been advancing healthcare through preventative medicine–especially through good nutrition–and through clinical research for over 3 decades.

 Read about how Greg Klapp went From a Stroke and Diabetes to Healthy & Medication-Free